hashicorp/packer/website/source/docs/templates/user-variables.html.markdown

 }
 ```

-This will default "my\_secret" to be the value of the "MY\_SECRET" environmental
+This will default "my\_secret" to be the value of the "MY\_SECRET" environment
 variable (or the empty string if it does not exist).

--&gt; **Why can't I use environmental variables elsewhere?** User variables are
+-&gt; **Why can't I use environment variables elsewhere?** User variables are
 the single source of configurable input to a template.
 We felt that having
-environmental variables used *anywhere* in a template would confuse the user
+environment variables used *anywhere* in a template would confuse the user
 about the possible inputs to a template.
-By allowing environmental variables
+By allowing environment variables
 only within default values for user variables, user variables remain as the
 single source of input to a template that a user can easily discover using
 `packer inspect`.